-As you’ve been reading, Mr. PIMD and I are invested in the “traditional” avenues of passive income like real estate, but last year, I came across the opportunity to join a network marketing company and run a business from home.
+As you’ve been reading, Mr. PIMD and I are invested in the “traditional” avenues of passive income like real estate, but last year, I came across the opportunity to join a network marketing company (also known as multi-level marketing) and run a business from home.
 I had seen some posts on Facebook from a former residency classmate of my husband, touting her new skincare business, and we were intrigued.

 I’ll admit that despite my curiosity, the skeptic in me recoiled at the idea that this was another dreaded “pyramid scheme.”
 That term is a buzzword, really, and I admit I didn’t fully understand it.
 All I knew was that the posterboy for these schemes was Bernie Madoff and he had ripped off tons of celebrities.

 But as I learned more, I discovered that it wasn’t the same thing at all.
 In pyramid schemes, there isn’t a product being sold.
 It’s essentially just an upward flow of cash where new investors “give” money to older investors.
 Obviously, this is 100% illegal.
 Legit network marketing companies sell products – you’ve seen them – ranging from leggings to shakes to jewelry.

 This particular company was founded by physicians, so in some small way, I felt a little more at ease.
 We talked to other physician friends already in the business and were shocked to learn that they were making money equivalent to (in some cases more than) what they were making per hour as physicians – from home!

 As you may have guessed by now, we decided to give it a shot.
 We’ll go into the details of what our business entails in a future post, but suffice it to say, you can see the impact it’s had on our monthly cash flow in the latest income report, just 18 months later.